How Does the Flange Rating Work?

 Alloy steel flange pressure-temperature rating ASME

-ANSI FLANGE ASTM A182 Gr.
+ANSI Flange ASTM A182 Gr.
 F1 (Chrome Moly)

 The flange rating table shows the maximum pressure (in PSI) for flanges of classes 150/300/400/600/900/1500/2500 at increasing temperatures (in Celsius or Fahrenheit).